 Tickets for activities can be purchased from the ticket office (cash and card accepted), located next to the lake and kiddie cars.
 Single tickets cost £3 for adults and £2 for children or day tickets can be purchased for £10 for adults and £5 for children.

 There are two small car parks, free of charge, with overflow on the grass next to one of them.
 Both can be found off ‘The Park’ road, one of the left of the park, one on the right.

-Within the park, there is a restaurant, Ocean View (which we still really need to visit) and a cafe which was renovated at the end of 2019.
+Within the park, there is a restaurant, Ocean View (which is also well worth a visit and is wonderfully child friendly) and a cafe which was renovated at the end of 2019.
 It has been transformed from a fairly dreary interior to a modern, homely cafe with a sofa area.
 If you’ve not looked in for a few years, it’s certainly worth a visit for a quick coffee, cake or bite to eat.

 The cafe is easily accessible with no steps in and the doors were open when I went making it very easy if you’ve got a pram.
 The spacing between the tables is good so you can manoeuvre the pram and park it up beside your table too.
 The cafe has three wooden highchairs with straps but no one was using them when we were there so I’m unsure on the height in relation to the tables.

 The cafe sells toasties starting at £4.80, hotdogs at £4.50 and sandwiches at £4.80.
 For children, they have either sausages or chicken nuggets and chips.
 I was really impressed with the quality of food especially considering the prices.
 The service was good and I particularly liked that the waitress made sure she put my latte out of arm’s reach from Millie – you’d be amazed how many waiters/waitresses lean over children with hot drinks!